 - Nonconsensually exposing personal details about someone’s relationship to sex work

-*Although TERF and SWERF are the commonly used terms, Growing Room does not view these people are feminists.
+*Although TERF and SWERF are the commonly used terms, Growing Room does not view these people as feminists.
 TERF and SWERF behaviour does not align with our intersectional and inclusive version of feminism at Growing Room.

 Growing Room strives to provide a space where people feel safe to engage and participate.